YangVincent/YangVincent.github.io/_posts/2016-08-19-peterprinciple.md

 exceeding expectations.
 Second, he stressed the importance of not jumping ship too soon in search of promotions.
 In his experience, it takes around 1-2 years to begin making meaningful contributions - a sentiment shared by several other managers I spoke with as well.
 Rather, switch positions internally such that your knowledge about a product builds up.

+Finally, we asked him about his daily life.
+He responded by showing us how he keeps up with technology - through his pet project.
+At home, he installs sensors for different types of actions spanning from seismic activity to the lights currently on in his house.
+Two years ago, he heard about the rise of Python and decided to use it to automate and remotely control everything in his house.
+Raspberry Pis run Docker Swarm while a Mac Mini serves as a parallel processor for 28 different types of devices that update every few seconds.
+To me, his engagement and personal interest in technology was astounding, even with his packed schedule at work.
+He mentioned his past - he started tinkering with technology when he was
+11, and specialized in technology as his high school (integrated with B.S. in Austria) track.

 In summary,
 1) Fun work/employees who enjoy the work they are doing work better